peterjmarko/llm-narrative-framework/TESTING.md

 `src/generate_personalities_db.py`  `70%`           COMPLETE.
 Unit test suite is complete.
 A separate `pytest`
                                                     provides bit-for-bit validation of the assembly algorithm.

 `prepare_data.ps1`                  `N/A`           COMPLETE.
-The script's core orchestration and state machine
+As the primary orchestrator, this script is the
-                                                    logic have been fully validated by the Layer 2 mock script test harness.
-End-to-end integration testing (Layer 3) is also complete and passing.
+                                                    System Under Test for the Layer 3 integration test.
+Its state machine, resumability, and interactive logic are fully validated by the new profile-driven test harness.
 --------------------------------------------------------------------------------------------------------------------

 ### Main Experiment & Analysis Pipeline